Our Therapists

 Shelbi values a systems perspective to behaviour and nurturing the human being in the performer.
 She aims to create a safe and inclusive environment for individual clients and teams.
 Shelbi believes sustainable growth requires community, conscious decision making, and a lifestyle commitment towards achieving goals within and outside of sport.

-As a former varsity athlete, Shelbi is passionate about the field of performance.
+SPECIAL INTEREST AND EXPERIENCE: As a former varsity athlete, Shelbi is passionate about the field of performance.
 Her formal training is in mental health, addiction and recovery, and performance psychology.

 Shelbi’s approach to counselling centres around collaboration, the exploration of intersecting identity development, self-empowerment, and leadership.